harsh-surya/Projects/Music_Genre_Classification/README.md

  * rock

 Each Genre has 50 audio files.
 All audio files are 30 seconds long and have a .wav extension.
 The dataset has been processed using the __processData.py__ file.
-This file creates 10 segments from each audio file converts it into it's corresponding mfcc vector using the __librosa__ library.
+This file creates 10 segments from each audio file and converts it into it's corresponding mfcc vector using the __librosa__ library.
 These vectors are stored in a dictionary along with the right labels.
-This dictionary is futhur converted into a json file.
+This dictionary is furthur converted into a json file.

 ### Models
 This project consists of 3 models: